 Studio photographers will appreciate that the Olympus E-M5 II (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7500 and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the D7500 followed on from the Nikon D7200.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.